-What is Stearic Acid
+Stearic Acid Overview

 Stearic Acid Applications

-Detergent and Soap IndustryStearic acid is primarily applied in the production of detergents, soaps, and cosmetics such as shampoos and shaving cream products.
+Stearic acid is primarily applied in detergents, soaps, and cosmetics such as shampoos and shaving cream products.
 Soaps are manufactured from the saponification of stearic acid triglycerides.
-Esters of stearic acid are used to produce shampoos, soaps, and other cosmetic products.
+Esters of this compound are used to produce shampoos, soaps, and other cosmetic products.
 Citric acid can harden soaps and give shampoos a pearly color and consistency.

-Paint IndustryStearic acid is a very effective wax modifier used in candle making.
+Stearic acid is a very effective wax modifier used in candle making.
 It is a non-toxic additive that increases the opacity and hardness of candles.
-It also increase candle whiteness and aid in holding the candles shape of freestanding candles in the warmer months.
-It increases the candle durability consistency and melting point.
-Due to its stability and shaping property it is used in making various art and craft products.
+It also increases candle whiteness and aid in holding the shape of freestanding candles in the warmer months.
+It increases the candle’s durability, consistency, and melting point.
+Due to its stability and shaping property, it is used in making various art and craft products.

 Other Stearic Acid Applications